For Peer Advisors: Using Grad Planner

 Moving a Placeholder

-To move a placeholder, you have the same options as a student: you can drag and drop the placeholder into a new semester or you can click on the gear and select Move.
+To move a placeholder, you have the same options as a student: you can drag and drop the placeholder into a new semester or you can click on the plus sign and select Move.

 The student must accept or reject this action to continue working on their Grad Plan.